camfindlay/nzgoal-se/pages/review-and-release-process.md

 ##### 52

-If a sharealike open source software licence is to be applied because the agency has a genuine need for developments to the software to be shared with the developer community, the agency is encouraged to use either:
+If a sharealike FOSS licence is to be applied because the agency has a genuine need for developments to the software to be shared with the developer community, the agency is encouraged to use either:

 (a) the GPL (version 2 or 3, with version 3 being preferable); or